Pareshch28/terraform-simple-s3staticwebsite/README.md

-# Terraform AWS S3 Static Website Hosting
+🌟 Terraform AWS S3 Static Website Hosting 🌟

-This guide will walk you through the process of hosting a static website on AWS S3 using Terraform.
+Hello Everyone .....this is an step by step  process of hosting a static website on AWS S3 using Terraform.
 You can find the complete project files in this repository.

 ## Project Overview
 Using Terraform, we will automate the deployment of a static website on AWS S3.
 This project includes: